webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   and after that WebGL manages the canvas itself.
 All you have to do is set `canvas.width` and `canvas.height`.

-  WebGPU you have to do all of that yourself.
-You create the canvas's drawingbuffer (with or without alpha) and if you want a depth buffer you create that yourself too (with or without a stencil buffer).
-If you want to resize you need to delete the old ones and create new ones yourself.
+  WebGPU you have to do much of that yourself.
+If you want a depth buffer you create that yourself (with or without a stencil buffer).
+If you want anti-aliasing, you create your own multisample textures and resolve them into the canvas texture.

-  But, because of that, unlike WebGL, you can use one WebGPU device to render to multiple canvases. 🎉
+  But, because of that, unlike WebGL, you can use one WebGPU device to render to multiple canvases. 🎉🤩

 * WebGPU does not generate mipmaps.